adamw/veripacks/README.md

 Veripacks is also used to verify itself - the code contains some @Export annotations, usage of which is verified by the single test in the `self-test` module.

+Other tools, like Classycle or Structure 101 also allow similar verification to be done.
+Veripacks differes mainly by:
+* the export/import metadata is kept close to the code itself, by using class/package annotations, instead of specifying the metadata upfront in an "architecture" file or keeping it in an external file
+* packages are treated in a hierarchical manner, with proper parent-child relationships

 #### Version 0.1 (??
 January 2013)